Updated March 18, 2026

 €140

-All streets across Vienna, with enforcement concentrated in the city center (Innere Stadt).
+All streets across Vienna, with enforcement concentrated in the Innere Stadt (1st district), along the Ringstraße, Stephansplatz, and Mariahilfer Straße.

 How to avoid

-Wait for the green pedestrian signal, even if the road is completely empty.
-Viennese take this seriously — crossing on red will stand out.
+Wait for the green pedestrian signal at every crossing, even if the road is completely empty.
+Austrians take this extremely seriously — crossing on red will make you stand out as a tourist and attract police attention.
+Use designated crosswalks only.

 Transport